Salary and Benefits

 Housestaff shall be paid for unused full-pay sick leave as if they were full-time permanent employees subject to the terms and conditions set forth in said Article 14 of the Memorandum of Understanding regarding Fringe Benefits between the County and the Coalition of County Unions, AFL-CIO.
 Upon termination from County service, employees represented by CIR who have at least five years of continous service shall receive payment for accumulated sick leave at full pay to a maximum of 720 working hours.
 Such payment as provided in Section 6.24.040 of the Los Angeles County Code shall be computed at the workday hourly rate of pay in effect on the employee’s final day of County service and shall be equal to one-half of unused sick leave.

-All residents are assigned a Outlook (LA County) email address.
-All residents are required to check their Outlook email address on a regular basis either by checking the account directly or by forwarding the account to another email address.
-If you have forgotten your user ID or password please take your ID Badge to the Information Systems Office in the basement of the hospital.
+All residents are assigned an Outlook (LA County) email address.
+All residents are required to check their Outlook email address on a regular basis either by checking the account directly or by forwarding the account to another email address (within HIPAA policies).
+If you have forgotten your user ID or password, please take your ID Badge to the Information Technology Services Office in the basement of the hospital, Room 251A.

-Harbor-UCLA resident receive one free breakfast, lunch, and dinner each day in the Doctor’s Dining Room.
-Food Services
+Harbor-UCLA residents receive one free breakfast, lunch, and dinner each day in the Doctor’s Dining Room.
+The scanning of a valid Harbor-UCLA hospital ID badge is required.

 Only Harbor-UCLA residents are issued scrubs and white coats.
-The garments can be returned to the laundry for a clean exchange each week.
+The garments can be returned to the linen room for a clean exchange each week.